 If you are looking for a non stick frypan or skillet that will last and last and last and is considered a healthy choice, then look no further than a cast iron skillet.
-For your kitchen, nothing is more versatile than a basic skillet, especially a nonstick type that will last you a lifetime.
+For your kitchen, nothing is more versatile than a basic skillet.
 I wrote about nonstick ceramic frying pans in this other article.
-Here I cover cast iron pans that can also provide a nonstick way of cooking.
+Here I cover cast iron pans, which can be seasoned for healthy low fat cooking.

 Cast Iron Skillet Buyers Guide

-This guide aims to help you make an informed choice when looking to buy a cast iron pan by answering some of the frequently asked questions and covering reviews and other information.
+This guide aims to help you make an informed choice regarding what cast iron skillet to buy.
+It answers some of the frequently asked questions and cover reviews of some popular brands.

 - Why use cast iron cookware?